chakra-ui/zag/.changeset/silver-kids-remember.md

 "@zag-js/checkbox": patch
 ---

-Fixes triggering of onBlur on input element when clicking checkbox label
+Fixed issue where input element triggers `onBlur` when clicking the checkbox label.